Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/subscriber.md

 - Download and copy the `robotics_demo` directory at `tutorials/ros_packages/` of this repo to your Catkin workspace.
 - Run the `catkin_make` command and source the directory.
 - Run `roscore &`.
-- Run each of the following commands with values that reflect your current set up, or `rosparam load rosparams.yaml` if you already dumped them to a file.
+- Run each of the following commands with values that reflect your current set up.

 ```bash
     rosparam set ROS_IP $ROS_IP